Lee County 4-H 3rd Grade Embryology Program

 METHODOLOGY AND EVALUATION

 Trained teachers will facilitate the 4-H Embryology Program in third grade classrooms.
-Instructions will be given on pre-hatch, incubation and post-hatch procedures during the scheduled training session on Tuesday, April 21st at 4:00 p.m..
+Instructions will be given on pre-hatch, incubation and post-hatch procedures during the scheduled training session on (2021 dates TBD).
 Third grade students will study the formation, early growth and development of chicken in their eggs.
-Each classroom will receive chicken eggs, an incubator, teacher’s curriculum, and a thermometer.
+If you classroom intends to do live hatching, you will receive chicken eggs, an incubator, teacher’s curriculum, and a thermometer.
 Within 48 hours after hatching, the birds will be collected.
 An evaluation will also be given to help determine the benefits of the program.

 EMBRYOLOGY TRAINING and EGG PICK-UP DATE:

-The Embryology Training will be held on Tuesday, April 21st at 4:00 p.m. at the McSwain Extension Center located at 2420 Tramway Road.
-The training is free of charge, and each teacher will receive all of the necessary information and supplies at the training.
-Our plan is to have the eggs ready to pass out to you on the day of the training.
-Please call 775-5624 to register for the project (or online.)
-We look forward to working with everyone this year and hope to see you at the training!
+The Embryology Training will be held on (date TBD) at the McSwain Extension Center or located at 2420 Tramway Road or via Zoom.
+The training is free of charge, and each teacher will receive all of the necessary information and supplies at or after the training.
+If you classroom will be hatching eggs our plan is to have the eggs ready to pass out to you on the day of the training.
+Please call 775-5624 to register for the project (or online link provided ASAP.)
+We look forward to working with everyone in 2021 and hope to see you at the training!